readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-14-chapter-4-female-reproductive-organs-and-the-endocrine-glands.md

 ###The Vagina

 The vagina is the pathway between the uterus and the vaginal opening (which is part of the external female genitalia, or the vulva).
 During menstruation, the endometrium (or menstrual fluid) flows through the opening of the cervix (or the os), through the vagina, and out the vaginal opening.
 Aside from its more obvious purposes, the vagina maintains an acidic environment to prevent harmful bacteria from causing an infection.
 This prevents vaginal and yeast infections and also helps prevent potentially harmful bacteria from reaching a developing fetus during pregnancy.
-I mentioned in <a class="text-link" target="_blank" href="https://leanpub.com/the-cycle">Chapter 1</a> that this acidic environment keeps the vagina clean...no lady-part-irrigation necessary!
+This acidic environment keeps the vagina clean...no lady-part-irrigation necessary!

 ###The Cervix

 The cervix is often overlooked as a vital part of the female anatomy.
 Many people&mdash;and I used to be one of them&mdash;only know the cervix as that thing that dilates during childbirth.
 But, oh, how misguided this is!
-The cervix (which connects the uterus and the vagina) arguably plays the most important role of all in the process of conception, and, conversely, in the process of _avoiding_ pregnancy using the sympto-thermal method (STM).
+The cervix (which connects the uterus and the vagina) arguably plays the most important role of all in the process of conception, and, conversely, in the process of _avoiding_ pregnancy using the sympto-thermal method of fertility awareness (STM).

 The cervix produces fluid, very similar in makeup to seminal fluid, which aids sperm survival and motility.
 The acidic environment maintained by the vagina helps prevent infection by keeping bad bacteria at bay, but it also happens to be extremely inhospitable to sperm.
 Without cervical fluid, it would be highly unlikely (and perhaps impossible) for a pregnancy to naturally occur!
 Luckily, for those of us wanting to naturally avoid a pregnancy, cervical fluid is typically only produced around the time of ovulation.
 So monitoring this fluid on a daily basis tells us, with a high degree of accuracy, when we need not worry about unprotected intercourse resulting in an unwanted pregnancy.
-Knowing what to look for is key, so don't even _think_ about trying to prevent or achieve a pregnancy using the sympto-thermal method without first reading <a class="text-link" href="/the-cycle/chapter-7-the-rules-of-the-sympto-thermal-method">Chapter 7</a>, <a class="text-link" href="/the-cycle/chapter-8-checking-fertility-signs-how-to">Chapter 8</a>, and <a class="text-link" href="/the-cycle/chapter-9-sympto-thermal-method-effectiveness">Chapter 9</a>!
+Knowing what to look for is key, so don't even _think_ about trying to prevent or achieve a pregnancy using the sympto-thermal method without first reading about <a class="text-link" href="/the-cycle/chapter-7-the-rules-of-the-sympto-thermal-method">how to practice the rules of the sympto-thermal method</a>, <a class="text-link" href="/the-cycle/chapter-8-checking-fertility-signs-how-to">how to check your fertility signs</a>, and <a class="text-link" href="/the-cycle/chapter-9-sympto-thermal-method-effectiveness">important information about the effectiveness of the sympto-thermal method</a>!

 ###The Fallopian Tubes